 A faculty member who is granted and who utilizes sabbatical leave may be granted another sabbatical leave after completion of at least 12 consecutive semesters (fall and spring) of full-time continuous service to the University following the termination of the preceding sabbatical leave.
 In the event a faculty member is granted sabbatical leave and is unable to utilize it, their failure to do so will not disqualify them from submitting another application the following year.

-2. Application for Sabbatical Leave a.
-Prior to October 15 of the academic year preceding the proposed sabbatical leave, applications must be submitted to a departmental faculty committee charged with the responsibility of reviewing the applications, establishing an order of priority among the applicants, and making its recommendations to the department chair by October 31.
+2. Application for Sabbatical Leave

-Applications for subbatical leave reflect the specific nature of the proposed leave.
-The procedure for submitting and processing applications for subbatical leave is as follows:
+Applications for sabbatical leave reflect the specific nature of the proposed leave.
+The procedure for submitting and processing applications for sabbatical leave is as follows:

-b.
-Prior to November 8, the department chair reviews the report of the departmental committee and forwards the committee's report, along with his/her recommendations, to the dean of the school/college.
+- a.
+Prior to October 15 of the academic year preceding the proposed sabbatical leave, applications must be submitted to a departmental faculty committee charged with the responsibility of reviewing the applications, establishing an order of priority among the applicants, and making its recommendations to the department chair by October 31. - b.
+Prior to November 8, the department chair reviews the report of the departmental committee and forwards the committee's report, along with their recommendations, to the dean of the school/college. - c.

-c.
 The dean of the school/college review the departmental reports in terms of staff requirements and budget limitations and recommend an order of priority among the applicants.
-The recommendations of the deans of the respective schools/colleges, accompanied by the reports of the departmental committees and the recommendations of the respective chairs, are forwarded to the Vice President for Academic Affairs by November 15.
+The recommendations of the deans of the respective schools/colleges, accompanied by the reports of the departmental committees and the recommendations of the respective chairs, are forwarded to the Vice President for Academic Affairs by November 15. - d.

-d.
 The Vice President for Academic Affairs and the President review the applications and recommendations in terms of University-wide staff requirements, budget limitations, and institutional policy.
-The President will formulate a final report recommending sabbatical leaves for no more than 4% of the University faculty.

-e.
-All applicants for sabbatical leave shall be notified of the decision on their applications by December 15 of the year that they applied.
+The President will formulate a final report recommending sabbatical leaves for no more than 4% of the University faculty. - e.
+All applicants for sabbatical leave shall be notified of the decision on their applications by December 15 of the year that they applied. - f.

-f.
 The Board of Regents is notified of sabbatical leaves at the April meeting.

 g.
 No dates expressed in this policy are intended to preclude or reduce sabbaticals.

 Therefore, under extenuating circumstances, the Provost may extend deadlines with notification to all concerned.